agsb/6502.MINT/arch/6502/Notes.md

 A still raw [Mint](https://github.com/monsonite/MINT) for 6502.

+Original MINT is for Z80, a 16bit register CPU, and 6502 is a 8bit register CPU, there is a lot of diferences.

+The code and jump tables are bigger and need be fine touched.

 Use to compile: make

 Use to clean: make clean

-still not work -- Use to run: make runs
+Use to run: make runs (Stil not working)

 ## Notes